 When Diagnosing starter motor problems, always start with the battery.

-For the starter motor to work; make sure that your car battery is in excellent working condition and fully charged.
+So, for your starter motor to work properly, your car battery has to be in; excellent working condition and fully charged.

-Starter motors are used to rotate an engine to begin the starting process.
-For a engine to start; many things need to happen simultaneously and in rapid succession.
+Starter motors are used to rotate an engine to, begin the starting process.
+But, for a engine to start, many things need to happen, simultaneously and in rapid succession.

-Over a period of time, the starting motor will eventually runs its course and wear out.
-The two components inside the starting motor that commonly fail are the solenoid or the starting motor itself.
+Over a period of time, the starting motor will eventually run its course and wear out.
+The two components inside the starting motor, that commonly fail are the solenoid or the starting motor itself.
 So, if this happens the starting motor will have to be replaced.

 Engine Will Not Turn Over

 The most common problem with a starting motor is, when you turn your key and nothing happens.
 A solenoid or motor that has burned out or electrical issues, may cause this as well.
 Furthermore, a dead battery can cause the same problem.
 It may appear that you have power to your starting system, but the engine will not turn over.

 Starters do take a lot of power to work properly.
 9 out of 10 engines with starting problems during winter months are, battery related.

 Starting Motor Engages, But Doesn’t Spin The Engine

 There are times when you’ll turn the key and hear the starter activate, but it will not crank over.
 Issues with starting motors are sometimes, mechanical in nature.
 The gears that connect to the flywheel and make it turn, may be the problem.
 Either the gear has stripped or has become, dislodged against the flywheel.